 A. Section D.4 of the Protocols further directs that the 34.5kV FBR Total Net Revenue Requirement is to be divided by the Total Billing Demand for the Test Year.
-The latter is comprised of both retail and wholesale billing determinants, as reported by Mid-Kansas (a generation and transmission Company ("G&T") who serves as Prairie Land's power supplier, as well as metering and billing agent for the Cooperative's wholesale LADS over its subtransmission facilities), and then factoring in the appropriate losses percentages, as specified in Prairie Land's Commission-approved LADS tariff.
-For 2018 Test Year, the Total Billing Demand for Prairie Land's 34.5kV system was quantified at 943,386 kW, as reflected on Page 1, Line 36, Column (i) of Exhibit 5 and further detailed on Page 6 of the same Exhibit.
-Dividing the resultant Total Net Revenue Requirement of \$2,857,977 by 943,386 kW produces the unadjusted rate of \$3.03/kW.
-Further, subtracting the \$0.16229/kW in Prairie Land's Property Tax Surcharge in effect, as approved by the Commission in Docket No. 19-PLCE-245-TAR, produces the final unit rate of \$2.87/kW.
-14When compared to Prairie Land's currently effective wholesale demand rate for LADS of \$2.79/kW, this represents a 2.87 percent increase.
+The latter is comprised of both retail and wholesale billing determinants, as reported by Mid-Kansas (a generation and transmission Company ("G&T"), Prairie Land's power supplier and metering and billing agent for the Cooperative's wholesale LADS over its sub-transmission facilities), and then factoring in the appropriate losses percentages, as specified in Prairie Land's Commission-approved LADS tariff effective during the 2019 Historical Test Year.
+13 For 2019 Test Year, the Total Billing Demand for Prairie Land's 34.5kV system was quantified at 911,742 kW, as reflected on Page 1, Line 36, Column (i) of Exhibit 5 and further detailed on

+TAR and 19-PLCE-436-TAR, respectively.